kiraoyd/tuberTrader/JOURNAL.md

 my Django development server isn't accepting requests from outside domains.
 So looks like I need to configure Django's dev server to include the Access-Control-Allow-Origin header in it's response.
 Working on that now.

+Ok getting somewhere.
+One issue is needing to only show the Search Results if someone searches, need to update the initial state somehow, or adjust how the components are viewed.
+Also been working on updating the search Results to show "sorry not found" to the page if the user chooses an island that doesn't exist in our DB.
+Issue now is the page only rerenders on the second click of the submit button.
+Also we don't want the user to see the search results until they click "search" button for the first time.
+Done, pretty easy fix.